-The booklist featured in these pages serves many audiences, from children and families to students and scholars.
-The Art Institute’s publications have received numerous prizes and are distributed nationally and internationally.
+The booklist featured in these pages serves many audiences, from students and scholars to children and families.
+The Art Institute’s publications have received numerous awards and are distributed nationally and internationally by Yale University Press.

 Mary Cassatt.
 On a Balcony, 1878/79.
 Gift of Mrs. Albert J. Beveridge in memory of her aunt, Delia Spencer Field.

 For even more reading, consider Reading between the Lions, the Art Institute’s book club, where each season a different title and discussion guide is posted for your book club.

 1 day 6 hours ago The Art Institute of Chicago NOW ON VIEW—Commissioned for the 1945 Hollywood movie and based on Oscar Wilde's novel of the same name, Ivan Albright's grotesque painting captures the moral decay of the story's protagonist.
 The hedonistic Dorian Gray sells his soul in exchange for eternal youth.
 Ultimately, the corruption of his wicked life is revealed in the disfigurement of his likeness in the portrait.

 See Picture of Dorian Gray in Gallery 262.